When Support Buys Time, Not Things

 Why This Matters for Kids

-Children don't need nonstop attention.
+Children do not need nonstop attention.

 They need regulated, available adults.

-They notice when stress fills every room.
+Children notice when stress fills every room.

 Support helps create the kind of margin where:

-• Conversations aren't rushed
+• Conversations are not always rushed

-• Evenings aren't constantly depleted
+• Evenings are not constantly depleted

 • A parent can show up without being empty

-That kind of presence is built quietly—and protected intentionally.
+That kind of presence is built quietly.

 This Work Lives Inside Real Life

-It's written alongside it.
+It is written alongside it.

 It buys sustainability.

-You'll see it in:
+You may see it in:

 • Fewer moments of burnout